hyprsoftcorp/WindowsIoTCoreDashboard/README.md

 ## Near Future Features
 * Start and uninstall apps.
-* Bluetooth paired and avaialble devices.
+* Bluetooth paired and available devices.

 ## Features Not Currently Planned
 * Install new App packages.